981010a/Visual-pack-nodejs-sample/ReadMe.md

 | src/app.scss | main styling of custom visual |
 | program.js | Development only files.
 Dump any debugging configuration here for testing purpose |

+See [Visual pack documentation](https://github.com/fx-giant/giant-documentations/blob/master/visual/visual-pack.md#quadrant-properties-html-js) for more information about quadrant properties HTML and javascript.
+Protip: for additional scripts/style for your visual pack, add the files in the src folder and import in the app.js.

 ## How to Run
 ```bash